 - Robinson, G., and McNeill, F., (2008) Exploring the dynamics of compliance with community penalties.
 Theoretical Criminology 12 (4): 431-449.

 - Sapouna, M., Bisset, C., Conlong, A. and Matthews, B. (2015).
 What Works to Reduce Reoffending: A Summary of the Evidence.
 Edinburgh: Scottish Government.

 - Scottish Government.
 (2010).
 National Outcomes and Standards for Social Work Services in the Criminal Justice System Criminal: Justice Social Work Reports and Court-Based Services Practice Guidance.
 Edinburgh: Scottish Government.

 - Scottish Government.
-(2010).
-National Outcomes and Standards for Social Work Services in the Criminal Justice System: Community Payback Orders Practice Guidance.
+(2019).
+Community Payback Orders Practice Guidance.
 Edinburgh: Scottish Government.